moneyforward/insdog/src/site/markdown/1-Overview/README.md

 Following are the summary of the rest of the **InsDog**'s documentations.

-[2-Requirements](../2-Requirements/index.md) Discusses requirement items for **InsDog**'s initial version.
+[2-Design](../2-Design/index.md) Discusses **InsDog**'s design overview and important concepts.
 You can find the detail API reference in [3-APISpecification](../3-APISpecification/index.md).
-The software architecture of **InsDog** is discussed in [4-Design](../4-Design/index.md).
-[5-ExamplesAndTutorials](../5-ExamplesAndTutorials/index.md) collects guides about writing tests, improving the tool, introducing development tools.
+[4-ExamplesAndTutorials](../4-ExamplesAndTutorials/index.md) collects guides about writing tests, improving the tool, introducing development tools.
-Check [6-TroublehootingAndSupport](../7-TroubleshootingAndSupport/index.md), when you need a help.
-You can find release notes under [7-ChangeLog](../7-ChangeLog/index.md).
-In [X-Appendix](../X-Appendix/index.md), detail and technical information and resources will be collected.

 Enjoy!